linde/gke-multi-cluster-examples/single-cluster-ccc/README.md

 # Example project with CCC and a workload using it

-While not strictly a multi-cluster example, Custom Compute Class is very useful and comes up in platform conversations, so this example might be of interest.
+While not strictly a multi-cluster example, Custom Compute Class and HPA are very useful and come up in platform conversations, so this example might be of interest.

 ## Setup